ianklatzco/twitter-to-bsky/README.md

 Import your Twitter archive into a Bluesky account.

+!
+!
+!

-**At this time, this will spam others timelines, so it is only recommended to run on new accounts.** See `Known problems` below for details.
+**At this time, this will spam others timelines, so it is only recommended to run on new accounts with no followers.** See `Known problems` below for details.

+!
+!
+!

 Usage: